hsynlms/sass-greedy/README.md

 If you would like to have more control of the grid generation process, see mixin injection.

+sass-greedy uses [include-media](https://github.com/eduardoboucas/include-media) to give the support of breakpoint for your grid system.

 # What is mixin injection?
 sass-greedy has `three mixin injections` to give you `more flexibility` while building your own grid system(s).
 You have access to reach `greedy options` in all three injections as well.
 Let's dive into deep.